Charlie Blackmon Preview, Player Props: Rockies vs. Braves

-The Colorado Rockies, including Charlie Blackmon (.488 on-base percentage in past 10 games, 114 points above season-long percentage), battle starter Bryce Elder and the Atlanta Braves at Coors Field, Monday at 8:40 PM ET.
+The Colorado Rockies, including Charlie Blackmon and his .615 slugging percentage over his past 10 games, take on starter Charlie Morton and the Atlanta Braves at Coors Field, Tuesday at 8:40 PM ET.

+He strung together two hits (going 2-for-4) in his most recent game against the Braves.

 Charlie Blackmon Game Info & Props vs. the Braves